cinc2023/cinc2023.github.io/pages/activities.md

 <p class="notice--warning">
 	<strong>Note:</strong> <strong>Every activity will have limit number of participants</strong>.
 Once the participant count reaches the limit, you will not be able to join the activity.
 The <strong>"first-come first-served"</strong> rule will be applied for all activities.</p>

-**Transportation information and tour guideline will be available shortly.**

 ## For Activists

 ### [Bike Tours of Atlanta](https://biketoursatl.com/){: target='blank'}